 Too long a cut, and the cyst may be easier to remove, but the long term scar is less desirable.
 The problem with an incision that is that too small, is it becomes a bit like trying to remove a watermelon through the eye of a needle!
 However, with a careful and skillful approach, the wound can be small and the cyst eased out in it's entirety.

 2) appropriate consideration to the placement and orientation of the surgical cut, will help reduce local stress on the healing wound.

 3) impeccable wound closure and suturing.
 Commonly used individual type surface stitches, give poor long term scar results, often looking like a scar line with halo or "eye-lash" effect either side of it.
 A hidden "underground" type single suture appropriately placed, will give a much better result.

 4) taping the wound line for up to 12 weeks post surgery (not always practical or possible) will help prevent stretching or splaying of the scar

 Photos of the removal of a moderately large sebaceous cyst on a back.
+A single linear incision with no skin removal is performed under local anaesthetic that has an antibleeding agent added to it.
 Note the complete removal of the intact cyst, which will ensure that it will not grow back in the future.
 Note the removal of the cyst through a surgical cut that is smaller than the size of the cyst, and the wound closure with a specialised single "underground" stitch.
 This, along with proper aftercare, will ensure a small and discrete scar which will fade with time to a minimal mark.
-Lesser ordinary stitching, involving individual stitches crossing over the wound on the skin surface, results in the "eye-lash" effect commonly seen around old scars that have been poorly sutured.
+Unnecessary skin removal or lesser ordinary stitching, involving individual stitches crossing over the wound on the skin surface, will result in stretching apart of the scar and the "eye-lash" effect commonly seen around old scars that have been poorly sutured.

 Cyst removed; this wound is simply glued.